 A variety of things -- including overuse, a common cold, a serious virus, or allergies – can cause a sore throat.
 Another culprit, especially in children and young adults, is the bacteria that creates strep throat.
-Streptococcus A bacterium is the formal name.
+Streptococcus pyogenes (group A Streptococcus) is the formal name of the bacterium.

 But how can you tell if it’s strep and not something else?